maticnetwork/terraform-polygon-supernets/README.md

 chmod 600 ~/devnet_private.key
 ```

-At this point all of the AWS infrastructure needed to run a supernet
+By now, of the necessary AWS infrastructure for operating a Supernet should be deployed.
-should be deployed.
-This is a good time to login to your AWS Console
+It's a good time to sign in to your AWS Console and examine the setup.
-and take a look.

 ## Ansible Deployment Steps

 1. At this stage we'll be using Ansible to configure the VMs that we
    just deployed with Terraform.
-First, Change working directory to
+To begin, switch your working directory to the Ansible folder
    `ansible`.

 ```
 cd ansible
 ```

-2. The Ansible playbooks that we use have some external
+2. The Ansible playbooks that we use require certain external
    dependencies.
-In order to retrieve those collections, you can run
+In order to retrieve these collections, you can run
    the following command:

 ```
 ansible-galaxy install -r requirements.yml
 ```

-3. If you've changed your region, company name, or deployment name,
+3. In case you've altered your region, company name, or deployment name, remember to
-   you'll need to modify `inventory/aws_ec2.yml`
+   modify the `inventory/aws_ec2.yml` file accordingly.

 ```
 regions: